Equinor consists of eight business areas, staffs and support divisions.

 TPD is headed by Executive Vice President Anders Opedal.

 EXP manages Equinor’s global exploration portfolio and aims to position Equinor as one of the leading global exploration companies.
-EXP works on obtaining access to new high potential acreage, in addition to securing infrastructure-led exploration on the Norwegian continental shelf and in other select areas.
+EXP aims to get access to new high-impact acreage, in addition to securing infrastructure-led exploration on the Norwegian continental shelf and in other select areas.

-The business area ensures efficient exploration operations, including seismic acquisition and drilling of exploration and appraisal wells.
+The business area delivers efficient exploration operations, including seismic acquisition and drilling of exploration and appraisal wells.
 EXP is headed by Executive Vice President Tim Dodson.

 Global Strategy & Business Development (GSB)

 GSB is Equinor’s functional centre for strategy and business development.
 The ambition of the GSB business area is to closely link corporate strategy and business development to actively drive Equinor’s corporate development.
 GSB is responsible for Equinor’s global strategy processes, and identifies, develops and delivers inorganic business development opportunities.
 This is achieved through close collaboration across geographic locations and business areas.

 Equinor’s strategy forms the basis for guiding the company’s business development focus.

 Executive vice president Al Cook leads the GSB business area.